berkeley-stat243/stat243-fall-2022/syllabus.md

 -   Ed Discussion site for discussions/Q&A:
     <https://edstem.org/us/courses/25090/discussion/>

--   bCourses site for course capture recordings and possibly some other
+-   bCourses site for course capture recordings (see Media Gallery) and possibly some other
     materials:
     <https://bcourses.berkeley.edu/courses/1507757>.